nashville-software-school/front-end-milestones/2-the-static-web/exercises/SW_JS_GRADES.md

 ## Instructions

-Loop over an array of student grades (values from 50-100) and outputs how many of each grades there are.
+Loop over an array of student grades (values from 50-100) and output how many of each grades there are.

 * A score of 50-60 is an F
 * A score of 61-70 is a D